amdigital-co-uk/docs-playbook/docs/6.-Engineering/Structure-and-Patterns/Lean-Entrypoints.md

 ## HTTP Endpoints

 HTTP endpoints (aka. microservice endpoints) are the main way of starting an action in the platform, and most developers will be very familiar working with them.
-They are the only type of entry point that block untill they are finished, and the only type that provide a response.
+They are the only type of entry point that block until they are finished, and the only type that provide a response.
 So if you need to retrieve a piece of information, an HTTP endpoint is the only option.

 Virtually all endpoints in Quartex are implemented as actions within MVC Controllers.